AsifurRahman10/NextGenHunt-website/README.md

 cd backend
 npm install
 3. Setup Environment Variables
-You need to create a .env file for both the frontend and backend with the necessary environment variables:
+You need to create a .env file for both the frontend and backend with the necessary environment variables.

 Frontend:
 Firebase credentials
 API keys for any other integrations (if needed)
 Backend:
+Create a .env file in the backend folder with the following variables:

+ini
+Copy
+Edit
 PORT=5000
 MONGO_URI=your_mongodb_connection_string
 JWT_SECRET=your_jwt_secret